 Helping File Class Action Lawsuits For Independent Contractor Misclassification

-If your employer is unfairly not paying you the compensation you deserve because you are being subject to intentional misclassification, the attorneys at The Armstrong Law Firm are here to enforce your rights.
+If your employer is not paying you the compensation because you are being subject to intentional misclassification, the attorneys at The Armstrong Law Firm are here to enforce your rights.
 We can file a class action lawsuit to represent every employee in the company who is subject to independent contractor misclassification.
 We represent employees throughout the San Francisco Bay Area, including Oakland, San Jose and Marin County.

 There are several factors that are evaluated to determine if someone is an independent contractor.
 Are you required to wear the company uniform?
 Do you perform all of the same duties as full-time or part-time employees?
 Do you report to the same office every day?
 Generally, the more control an employer has over a worker’s day-to-day responsibilities, the more likely the worker is an actual employee.
 We can analyze your current situation to see if you and other people in your situation are being misclassified as a group.